SteliosPapargyris/Enviromental-Pollution-Detection-using-Deep-Learning/README.md

 ### ✅ Implemented

+🔹 v1.4 (May 2025)
+- Added Temperature as a feature to classifier
+- Changed unseen chips and did all the combinations for train and test chips and of course the corresponding baseline Chips.
+Best results for Train Chips 1,2,3,4 and Test Chip 5 and baseline Chip 4
+-
 🔹 v1.3 (April 2025)
 - 🛠 Added a **dense layer after Conv2** in the convolutional denoiser for improved feature extraction
 - Shuffle dataset (e.g chip 1, 3, 4 shuffled) and the target chip will be chip 2.
 Not necessary to do continual learning.

 🔹 v1.2 (March 2025)
 - 🏷️ Standardizing all chips with autoencoders to follow the structure of **Chip 1** (chosen as the reference chip)

 🔹 v1.1 (March 2025)
 - ⚡ Optimized deep learning model for faster inference